 • Proton = 2177 charged quanta in the open state (1089 positive and 1088 negative)

 • Electron = 3 charged quanta in the open state (1 positive and 2 negative)

 • Photon = 6 charged quanta in the closed state (3 positive and 3 negative)

 • Neutrino = 1 neutral quantum in the closed state

-The physics laid out in this book does not require a neutron, and does not treat it as a fundamental particle.
-Instead, it is considered a composite.
-It is a proton with an electron attached to it.
+The physics laid out in this book doesn’t require a neutron, and doesn’t treat it as a fundamental particle.
+Instead, it’s considered a composite.
+It’s a proton with an electron attached to it.